doctrine/doctrine1-documentation/source/en/manual/yaml-schema-files.rst

     ``Group`` ``description`` columns will be automatically moved to the parent ``Entity``.

-You can read more about this topic in the :doc:`inheritance:column-aggregation :fullname` chapter.
+You can read more about this topic in the :doc:`inheritance` chapter.

 --------------
 Column Aliases